2025 Major League Baseball All-Star Game: Entertainment

 The Canadian national anthem was performed by pop singer-songwriter Lauren Spencer Smith.
 The American national anthem was sung by Atlanta-based country band Zac Brown Band.
 Opera singer Timothy Miller performed "God Bless America" during the seventh inning stretch.
 Rappers Ludacris and Jermaine Dupri performed during the player introductions while country singer Kane Brown performed "Georgia on My Mind".

-Right after the sixth inning, a special tribute to Hank Aaron's 715th home run was played, featuring special effects and a projector screening clips from the original NBC broadcast of the milestone on the field, featuring audio from both Vin Scully of that network, and Milo Hamilton from radio station WSB.
+Right after the sixth inning, a special tribute to Hank Aaron's 715th home run was played, featuring special effects and projection mapping screening clips from the original NBC broadcast of the milestone on the field, featuring audio from both Vin Scully of that network, and Milo Hamilton from radio station WSB.
 A firework was shot through out of the ballpark at left field, with Hamilton calling out the milestone calls, while one of the mini scoreboards projects a recreation of the number "715" that was used at the old Atlanta–Fulton County Stadium.
 A spotlight was used as a special tribute afterward.
 This tribute was originally scheduled in 2021, the year of Aaron's death, back when Atlanta was originally going to host that year's All-Star Game.
 Although the moment was widely praised, some expressed criticism of the omission of Scully's quote "A black man is getting a standing ovation in the Deep South", which some interpreted as racial censorship.